Zaman Khan

-Zaman Khan (زمان خان; born 10 September 2001) is a Pakistani professional cricketer who plays for the Pakistan national cricket team.
-Known for his slinging side-arm action, he has often been compared to former Sri Lankan fast bowler Lasith Malinga.
+Zaman Khan (Note: زمان خان) (born 10 September 2001) is a Pakistani international cricketer who plays for the Pakistan national team as a fast bowler.
+Known for his slinging roundarm action, he has often been compared to former Sri Lankan fast bowler Lasith Malinga.

 He made his international debut on 24 March 2023 against Afghanistan.
 Before his international debut, Zaman represented Northern in domestic cricket.
 He was named in their squad for the 2021–22 National T20 Cup and made his Twenty20 debut on 23 September 2021 during the tournament.

 Zaman has also played in several franchise leagues.
 He was signed by the Lahore Qalandars for the 2022 Pakistan Super League season and played a key role in their title-winning campaign.
 In December 2022, he joined the Jaffna Kings for the 2022 Lanka Premier League.
-He later represented Manchester Originals in The Hundred and the Sydney Thunder in the Big Bash League.
+He later represented Manchester Originals in The Hundred also Sydney Thunder and Brisbane Heat in the Big Bash League.

 Early career

-Khan was born on 10 September 2001 in Chakswari, Mirpur District, Azad Kashmir.
-His father was against his wishes to play cricket, enrolling him into a madrasa after school, with Khan continuing to learn the Qur’an by heart today, but, through the encouragements of his uncle, he later joined different cricket clubs in Mirpur and through his performances and bowling speed he was noticed and got a chance to participate in the Kashmir Premier League in 2021, which would be the breakthrough for his career.
+Khan was born on 10 September 2001 in Chakswari, Azad Kashmir, Pakistan to a Pahari family.
+His father was against his wishes to play cricket, enrolling him into a madrasa after school, with Khan continuing to learn the Qur'an by heart today, but, through the encouragement of his uncle, he later joined different cricket clubs in Mirpur and through his performances and bowling speed he was noticed and got a chance to participate in the Kashmir Premier League in 2021, which would be the breakthrough for his career.

 After Lahore Qalandars won PSL 7 by defeating Multan Sultans in the final, Lahore Qalandars organized a tour to visit and celebrate in different areas and homes of players.
 After visiting Zaman Khan's house, the captain of Lahore Qalandars, Shaheen Afridi, requested the COO of Lahore Qalandars to build a house for him, as Zaman Khan lived in a small mud house with a broken roof.